 See (and hear) the red deers rut during La Brama

-One of the best places to admire them is the Boumort Wildlife Reserve.
-It’s one of the most remote locations in Catalonia.
+One of the best places to admire them is the Boumort Wildlife Reserve, one of the most remote locations in Catalonia.
 You always need to go with an expert guide who holds a permit to enter the location and knows the best spots to see and hear the deer.
-You can find more info here.

 Taste wine at a grape harvest festival

-In central Catalonia, the harvest festival of the Bages region takes place on the 1st and 2nd of October in the town of Artés.
+In central Catalonia, the harvest festival of the Bages region takes place on the 5th and 6th Oct in the town of Artés.
 The wines of this region have the denomination of origin (D.O.)
-Pla de Bagès, and you have the chance to taste them at the festival.
+Pla de Bages, and you have the chance to taste them at the festival.
 Other activities include concerts, exhibitions and vineyard visits, amongst others.

 Other cool plans to do in Catalonia in October

-- Skydiving nearby Barcelona: Watch Montserrat, the sea and the Pyrenees from a different perspective, and get your endorphins pumping right after stepping on the plane.
+- Skydiving near Barcelona: Watch Montserrat, the sea and the Pyrenees from a different perspective, and get your endorphins pumping right after stepping on the plane.

-- Discover Barcelona alternatively: You don’t need to hop on the touristic bus to discover Barcelona.
+- Discover Barcelona alternatively: You don’t need to hop on the tourist bus to discover Barcelona.
 Grab a bike, inline skates or a paddleboard and discover the city from a new perspective.

 Have you travelled to Catalonia in October?
 Do you think it was a good time to discover the region?